 Toby is surprised by how much his family's journey has shaped him and taught him.

 "My wife and kids have completely taught me what it's like to love people and to sacrifice for people," Toby says.
 "It really is about loving my wife well, about leading [my kids] to love people well ... and helping them to love God with all their hearts.
-It's beautiful when you allow that to mold you and when you allow their needs to shape you."TobyMac's latest album, Eye On It, released in August.
-Jeremy V. Jones' latest book is the action-packed devotional for tween boys Triple Dog Dare.
+It's beautiful when you allow that to mold you and when you allow their needs to shape you."TobyMac's album, Eye On It, released in August 2012.
+Jeremy V. Jones is the author of the action-packed devotional for tween boys Triple Dog Dare.

 How strong is your marriage?
 Find out today with the Focus on Marriage Assessment.
 This reliable assessment is based on the research and experience of Focus on the Family's marriage experts Dr. Greg and Erin Smalley.
 Take this free assessment now.